thegworld/gtx-browser/docs/sublime_ide.md

 ## Making a New Project

-Once you have a copy of the Chromium checkout, we'll make a new Sublime project with the src directory as the root.
+Once you have a copy of the GTx Browser checkout, we'll make a new Sublime project with the src directory as the root.

 To do this, create a new file `chromium.sublime-project` (or whatever name you'd